 Dispatcher to immediately work through all pending messages.
 The drawing test application uses this trick to clear the message queue before the test timer starts.)

 2. Rendering — When all preparations are complete, a separate background thread eventually renders the prepared content to the screen.
 Unfortunately, this thread is completely hidden from user code, and WPF offers no (direct) way to tell when an object has finished rendering.
-This is a rather big problem for responsive GUI design, as several users have discovered…
+This is a rather big problem for responsive GUI design which, as far as I’m aware, persists in .NET 4.6.

 (This mechanism also explains why WPF, an API based on DirectX, doesn’t expose a DirectX interface for user drawings.
 Only the background render thread interacts with DirectX, so any user-supplied DirectX code would have to somehow insert itself into this thread.
 It’s difficult to see how that could work without messing up existing functionality.)